naganu/Diplomna/README.md

 You should see a field asking to for Incubator id.

-Enter: bobi, in it and you should see the app UI.
+Enter: "id-incubator", in it and you should see the app UI.